 Good Energy's fourth solar farm, located near St Austell in Cornwall, started generating electricity in March 2015.

-This 8.3MW solar farm generates enough renewable electricity to power around 2,150 homes.
+This 8.3MW solar farm generates enough solar energy to power around 2,150 homes.

 A diverse grassland has been sown in between and beneath the solar panels across the 50-acre site on Carloggas Farm and the neighbouring St Stephen Estate.
 This supports efforts to enhance local biodiversity and will be ideal for grazing sheep on site.